schwa23/FigmaReplaceLayers/README.md

 ## New in 1.1: "Replace Image Fills"
 If your source layer has one or more image fills, you can replace just the images on the destination layers.
 This is useful if you want to quickly set an image but don't want to lose the other fills or style treatments (which would get overridden if you naively copy-pasted a layer's properties)

+## New in 1.2: Drag or Paste Images into image well:
+You can paste images into the image well (or drag-and-drop them from your desktop).

 ### Other notes:
 Originally I wanted to be able to use the clipboard as the source for replacing a layer, but it's not possible in Figma.
 If you're using the Figma Desktop app, you can assign "Set Source Layer" to a keyboard shortcut as well.